a20012251/mumbler/README.md

 count_word.py WORD
 ```

 It returns the number of times a WORD appears from the list of frequencies.
 It uses the precomputations to speed up the count.
-It doesn't read the zip files.
+It does not read the zip files.

 ###get_word.py